anvichip/app-docs/docs/influencer_docs.md

 ## Featured Videos
 <img src="edit_video_1.jpg" width=150 >

-* Influencers can edit featured videos from their profile page by clicking on the edit icon on the top right
+* Influencers/Partners can edit featured videos from their profile page by clicking on the edit icon on the top right

 <img src="edit_video.jpg" width=150 >